-The 2009 EBRI/MGA Consumer Engagement in Health Care Survey finds that 4 percent of the population was enrolled in a CDHP, up from 3 percent in 2008.
-Enrollment in HDHPs increased from 11 percent in 2008 to 13 percent in 2009.
-Overall, 11.2 million adults ages 21-64 with private insurance, representing 8.9 percent of that market, were either in a CDHP or were in an HDHP that was eligible for an HSA, but had not opened the account.
+The 2010 EBRI/MGA Consumer Engagement in Health Care Survey finds continued slow growth in consumer-driven health plans: 5 percent of the population was enrolled in a CDHP, up from 4 percent in 2009.
+Enrollment in HDHPs increased from 13 percent in 2009 to 14 percent in 2010.
+Overall, 12.1 million adults ages 21-64 with private insurance, representing 9.5 percent of that market, were either in a CDHP or were in an HDHP that was eligible for an HSA but had not opened the account.

-The 2009 EBRI/MGA Consumer Engagement in Health Care Survey suggests that CDHP enrollees are somewhat more cost-conscious in their decision making than those in traditional plans.
-CDHP enrollees were more likely than traditional plan and HDHP enrollees to have reported that they made use of the information.
+The 2010 EBRI/MGA Consumer Engagement in Health Care Survey suggests that CDHP enrollees are somewhat more cost conscious in their decision-making than those in traditional plans.
+CDHP enrollees were more likely than traditional plan and HDHP enrollees to have reported that they made use of available information.
 CDHP and HDHP enrollees were also more likely to try to find information on their doctor's cost and quality from sources other than the health plan.

-Individuals in CDHPs were much more likely than those in traditional plans to receive information about their health benefits either through a Web site or via e-mail.
-CDHP and HDHP enrollees were also more likely than traditional plan enrollees to prefer to receive information through e-mail and a Web site.
-CDHP enrollees were more likely than traditional plan enrollees to take advantage of the health risk assessment and participate in the health promotion programs.
-In addition, financial incentives mattered more to CDHP enrollees than to traditional plan enrollees.
+CDHP enrollees were more likely than traditional plan enrollees to take advantage of a health risk assessment and participate in health promotion programs.
+However, financial incentives mattered equally to CDHP and traditional plan enrollees.

 It is not clear from the data whether the differences in consumer engagement can be attributed to plan design differences or whether various plan designs attract a certain kind of individual.
-Regardless, it is clear that the underlying characteristics of the populations enrolled in these plans are different.
-Adults in CDHPs were significantly less likely to have a health problem than were adults in HDHPs or traditional plans.
+Regardless, it is clear that the underlying characteristics of the populations enrolled in these plans are different: Adults in CDHPs were significantly less likely to have a health problem than were adults in HDHPs or traditional plans.
 Adults in CDHPs and HDHPs were significantly less likely to smoke than were adults in traditional plans, and they were significantly more likely to exercise.
 People in CDHPs were also less likely to be obese compared with adults enrolled in a traditional health plan.
-Adults in CDHPs were significantly more likely than those with traditional health coverage to have a high household income.
 CDHP and HDHP enrollees were also more likely than traditional plan enrollees to be highly educated.

 As the CDHP and HDHP markets continue to expand and more enrollees are enrolled for longer periods of time, the sustained impact that these plans are having on cost, quality, and access to health care services will be better understood.
-The five years of consumer engagement surveys reported here provide a unique baseline from which to measure future changes in this evolving type of health insurance.
+The six years of consumer engagement surveys reported here provide a unique baseline from which to measure future changes in this evolving type of health insurance.

-Source: EBRI/Commonwealth Fund Consumerism in Health Care Survey, 2005-2007.
-Source: EBRI/MGA Consumer Engagement in Health Care Survey, 2008-2009.
+Source: EBRI/MGA Consumer Engagement in Health Care Survey, 2010.